infinite-table/infinite-react/www/pages/blog/2022/11/08/why-another-datagrid.page.md

 ## Conclusion

-We're very excited to share Infinite Table with the community and we're looking forward to hearing your feedback and suggestions.
+We're very excited to share our Infinite Table journey with you  ❤️ 🤩

-After years in the DataGrid space and working and agonizing on this component, we're happy to release it to the frontend community.
+After years in the DataGrid space and working and agonizing on this component, we're happy to finally ship it 🛳 🚀.
 We're looking forward to [your feedback](https://github.com/infinite-table/infinite-react/issues) and suggestions.

 We're here to stay and we're committed to improve Infinite Table and make it your go-to DataGrid component to help you ship — faster!
+All while staying true to the community!